The Great American Story

 That’s what the Great American Story is about — keeping the art of oral storytelling alive.

-Once a year, the Great American Story committee in Park Rapids, MN, issues a call for submissions around a specific theme — heroism, holidays, family life, for example.
+Once a year, the Great American Story committee in Park Rapids, MN, issues a call for submissions.
 Four finalist contestants convene at Armory Square and face off to an audience of story lovers and judges.
 Their votes decide who wins the prize money and who wears the crown of Great American Story Teller.